RensHoogendam/Plexus/README.md

 - macOS (uses system commands like `lsof` and `ps`)
 - Running Node.js development servers
 - Raycast app

-## 📦 Installation

-Install directly from the [Raycast Store](https://raycast.com/RensHoogendam/plexus) or:

-1. Clone this repository
-2. Open terminal in the project directory
-3. Run `npm install && npm run build`
-4. Import the extension in Raycast

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Submit pull requests

 ## 📄 License